 For starters – and this may seem obvious – more exposed skin puts you at greater risk for painful sunburn.
 And let’s face it: While it works for some people, not all of us are in a hurry to sport that “grizzled biker” look!

-When you ride in the heat – particularly when you go without a fairing or windshield – the wind in your face draws moisture from exposed skin, even as it provides a cooling sensation.
+When you head out on a summer motorcycle ride in the heat – particularly when you go without a fairing or windshield – the wind in your face draws moisture from exposed skin, even as it provides a cooling sensation.
 This helps deplete your body’s water supply.
 The old axiom “Drink before you feel thirsty” certainly holds true on a motorcycle trip.

 With that in mind, if you start feeling a little weary, hang out in the air conditioning for a while; it’s best not to hurry when the heat’s on.
 And be alert for other signs of heat stress.
 According to cdc.gov, these can include: